Coming soon: Live web discussion on ICU Management During COVID-19: Consensus Statement to Practice on January 28, 2021 from 7–8 p.m. EST

 Please check your own state executive orders for the latest guidance on the issue.

-Criteria for Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19.
+The CDC has established Criteria for Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19.
 Employers are expected to make appropriate risk assessments for their staff and patients before permitting re-entry of employees suspected to have exposure to coronavirus into their facilities.

-Aerosol generating procedures (AGPs) result in the release of airborne particles (aerosols/droplets) that can lead to the spread of respiratory infections.
+Aerosol generating procedures (AGPs) result in the release of aerosols/droplets that can lead to the spread of respiratory infections.
 SLPs may engage in several procedures that can result in generation of aerosols, specifically by the trigger of the cough reflex.
 ASHA recommends that employers provide SLPs adequate protection from droplet transmission during AGPs consistent with the CDC recommended guidelines for personal protective equipment (PPE).
 ASHA has developed additional guidance regarding aerosol generating procedures and appropriate PPE.

-limiting access to instrumental assessments of swallowing, SLPs may have to provide dysphagia services in less-than-ideal conditions during the pandemic (e.g., creating a plan of care relying solely on clinical swallow examination with no input from an instrumental exam).
+Since dysphagia assessment and treatment are classified as aerosol generating procedures, and many facilities are limiting access to instrumental assessments of swallowing, SLPs may have to provide dysphagia services in less-than-ideal conditions during the pandemic (e.g., creating a plan of care relying solely on clinical swallow examination with no input from an instrumental exam).
 While not optimal, ASHA recognizes that these constraints exist and that clinicians need to make reasonable accommodations to continue delivery of medically necessary, skilled services.
 For further information on this topic, ASHA's SIG 13 (Swallowing and Swallowing Disorders) has produced web recording with contribution from experts from the Dysphagia Research Society (DRS), the American Board of Swallowing and Swallowing Disorders (ABSSD) and the ASHA Health Care Economics Committee (HCEC).